Cloud Service >> Knowledgebase >> Cloud Server >> chrome://net-internals/#dns Guide - Flush DNS Cache on Chrome and Solving DNS Lookup Failures

 3. Changing DNS Servers

-If your ISP’s DNS servers are slow or unreliable, switching to a public DNS service like Google DNS or Cloudflare can resolve lookup failures.
+If your ISP’s DNS servers are slow or unreliable, switching to a public DNS service like Google DNS or Cloudflare DNS can help.

 Google DNS: